freddiehaddad/dev-tools/README.md

 ### Debugging with DAP

-Core DAP functionality comes pre-configured, however each langauge requires specific configuration.
+Core DAP functionality comes pre-configured, however each language requires specific configuration.

 Refer to [https://github.com/mfussenegger/nvim-dap/wiki/Debug-Adapter-installation](https://github.com/mfussenegger/nvim-dap/wiki/Debug-Adapter-installation) for configuring specific languages.

-### Debugging wtih Delve
+### Debugging with Delve

 Support for debugging the Go programming language is included.
 Just install `delve` on your system and ensure it's in your path.